sau412/gridcoin_monitoring/README.md

 Here is copy of steemit article:
 # Introduction

 Sometimes you want to know if something interesting happens in Gridcoin network.
 Here is instruction how to create graphs for interesting parameters with cacti.
-It will be looks like that:

 Requirements

 * Gridcoin research client (RPC also possible)